Statistical learning on randomized data to verify quantum state approximate k-designs: Discussion

 \section{Discussion}

-The complexity of large quantum systems makes them difficult to characterize accurately and full state tomography is inefficient as it requires an exponential number of experimental runs which also amounts to exponentially large amount of data to process.
-Characterising the randomness for an ensemble of states is no exception to this plight.
-However, a far less complete description of the state is often adequate in certain cases such that the number of experimental runs and the amount of data needed is drastically reduced.
-The key idea is to translate the information about the many-body state of a system into classical data by performing measurements in the random bases.
-At the expense of loosing certain information, the hope is that the relevant features of the quantum state can still be estimated.
-The ability to make sense and identify patterns in reduced data sets that would otherwise be missed by naive observations is one of the appealing features of machine learning methods \cite{Masahiro}.
+The complexity of large quantum systems makes them difficult to characterize accurately and full state tomography is inefficient as it requires an exponentially large number of experimental runs which also amounts to exponentially large amount of data to process.
+Improving the efficiency of quantum state tomography, in particular for large systems is a constant challenge and an active area of research \cite{Cramer,LanyonTomo}.
+Characterizing the randomness of an ensemble of states is no exception to this plight.
+Full characterization of a quantum state density matrix in a Hilbert space of dimensionality $D$ necessitates at least the preparation of $O(D^2)$ independent copies of the system~\cite{o2016efficient, haah2016sample}.
+However, the Hilbert space of $N$ interacting spins such as that of the Rydberg setup has dimensionality $D=2^N$, in which case the full characterization of a quantum state density matrix $\rho$ will require $O(D^2) = O(2^{2N})$ independent copies of the system, which is still an exhaustively large number of copies.